Foreigners, students, wealthy families: who will not receive federal assistance in connection with the coronavirus

 A key factor is annual family income because the package is designed to help low- and middle-income families.
 Individual taxpayers will receive $ 1200 each if their adjusted gross income is less than $ 75, and families will receive $ 000 if their adjusted gross income is less than $ 2400 (adjusted gross income, for example, for 150 can be found in line 000 of form 2018.
 For more information go to IRS.gov.)

-These payments will be reduced by $ 5 dollars for every $ 100 of income above these levels - and will be reduced to zero for some higher income households.
-Individuals who earn more than $ 99 will not receive anything.
-Married couples who earn more than $ 000 dollars (and do not have children as dependents) are also not eligible for payments.
+These payments will be reduced by $ 5 for every $ 100 of income above these levels - and will be reduced to zero for some higher income households.
+Individuals who earn over $ 99 will receive nothing.
+Married couples who earn more than $ 000 (and do not have children as dependents) are also not eligible for benefits.